 Aldo is not a big fan of soup in general, but I LOVE SOUP.
 In Russia, the typical dinner consists of 2 courses - a soup and a main dish.
-So I grew up eating all kinds of soup almost every day, and I miss that.
-Last year, I didn't make many soups because it was our first year living together and I knew he wasn't a big soup fan (coming from a hot country, soup does not conjure up comforting feelings, I guess)… but this year?
+So I grew up eating different soups pretty much every day, and I miss that.
+Last year, I didn't make many soups because it was our first year living together and I knew Aldo wasn't a big soup fan... but this year?
 This year will be the year of soup!!
 Sorry Aldo.

 Coconut Curry Butternut Squash Soup

 - 1 large yellow onion - , diced

 - 2 tablespoons coconut oil - (or vegetable oil)

 - 1 large butternut squash (about 2-3 lb) - , peeled and cubed into 1 inch pieces

 - 4-5 tablespoons curry powder - (adjust to taste)

 - salt and pepper - , to taste (1/2 teaspoon salt, 1/4 teaspoon pepper is a good start)